Naxocist/first-website/README.md

-# My first personal website
+# My first website
-for learning html css
+to learn html and css